derbyjs/derby/index.md

 * **View bindings:** In addition to HTML rendering, templates specify live bindings between the view and model.
-When model data change, the view updates the properties, text, or HTML neccessary to reflect the new data.
+When model data change, the view updates the properties, text, or HTML necessary to reflect the new data.
 When the user interacts with the page---such as editing the value of a text input---the model data updates.